• Skip to primary navigation

 Instructions

 • Place lettuce in a serving bowl.
-Sprinkle salad with strawberries, pecans, and cheese.
+Sprinkle salad with strawberries, pecans, cheese, and optional basil.

 • Lightly dress the salad, and serve immediately.